cucapra/hb-examples/README.md

 Then, the best way to actually run the examples is with [Chazz][].
 Set it up, then do something like this to send this repository to the server:

-    $ chazz -i v1.0.0 sync -w . mystuff
+    $ chazz sync -w . mystuff

-Then, in another terminal, type `chazz -i v1.0.0 ssh` and then:
+Then, in another terminal, type `chazz ssh` and then:

     $ cd mystuff
     $ make -C noop run